milensski/Finance-Tracker/README.md

 # Finance-Tracker
- Web project made with Flask and SQLAlchemy
+ Web project made with Bootstrap, Flask and SQLAlchemy

  -Demo view logged in account